- 2 Bedrooms

 - Apart-hotel

-This roomy two-bedrooml resort suite measures roughly 1,150 square feet.
+This cavernous two-bedrooml resort suite measures roughly 1,150 square feet.
 You will savor a king bed in the master bedroom, two Queen beds in the second bedroom and 1 queen sleeper couch in the living room. min. occupancy is eight.
 Private sleeping area sleeps four.

 Other things to note